dawn to dusk triple challenge

 There will be porridge, fruit and hot drinks in the morning.
 Lunch, snacks and water will be available at a changeover station during your challenge and when you've crossed that finish line there will be a BBQ and drink of bubbly or IPA waiting for you!
 There will also be water and snack stops along the route.
 This is all included in the event

 At the registration the night before, there will be food available to purchase - more details of this will follow nearer the time.

 Why is there a 50% sponsorship deadline?

 We ask that you raise 50% of your fundraising target 2 months before the event (£900).
 Fundraising is something that is always done on a goodwill basis.
 The 50% deadline is there is to make sure everyone puts effort in to fundraise for their place on the event.
 It also reassures us that we can pay the practical event costs relating to the team’s place on the event, knowing that the charity will not be out of pocket.

-What if we don’t raise 50% of my fundraising by the deadline?
+What if we don’t raise 50% of our £1800 fundraising target by the deadline?

 Race the sun rules